yeralin/BehavioralLPs/README.md

 * Another lesson learned was having plan B readily available, and being ready to pivot without any delay.
 * Since this experience, I've introduced formal documentation and alignment processes in cross-team engagements
 * and always having contingency plans for complex projects.

+# Customer Obsession
+Give me an example of a time when you evaluated the customer experience of your product or service. * What did you do?
+* What was the result?